Ukraine declares 30-day state of emergency amid stand-off with Russia

 Also on Tuesday, a debate about whether the Kremlin-backed TV station RT will be allowed to continue broadcasting in Britain was gathering pace.

-Foreign Secretary Liz Truss has said it is up to Britain's communications regulator Ofcom whether the broadcaster would be allowed to continues with its licence, in comments reported by the Press Association.
+Foreign Secretary Liz Truss said it is up to Britain's communications regulator Ofcom whether the broadcaster would be allowed to continue with its licence, in comments reported by the Press Association.

 Labour leader Sir Keir Starmer also called for action to tackle the "propaganda" put out by the channel, describing it as part of Putin's "campaign of misinformation."